raster-foundry/raster-foundry/README.md

 Development workflow varies by developer, but a typical development experience might include the following:
  - create a new feature branch
  - start up the vagrant machine with `vagrant up --provision`
- - get an `sbt` console open using `./scripts/console app-server ./sbt`
+ - get an `sbt` console open using `./scripts/console app-backend ./sbt`
  - make changes to scala code
  - try compiling (`~compile`) or running the service to inspect it (`~app/run`)